chao-mu/Oopa/README.md

 Name
 ----
-OOPA was briefly an acronym, before I forgot what it stood for.
+OOPA was briefly an acronym, but I forgot what it stood for.